DeltaRig/Angular/02AngularFundamentals.list.authors/README.md

 ng generate service authors
 ```

-*How would you apply "glyphicon-star" class to an element if "isFavorite" is true?*
+- *How would you apply "glyphicon-star" class to an element if "isFavorite" is true?*

-Create a component to star.
+I create a component to star.

+- What access modifier do we use for methods that are internal to a class and should not be visible from the outside?

+I create title-casing.pipe.ts